 MCHC has acquired a 985 m2 lot in Fort Bonifacio which it plans to develop into an office building for lease.
-Architectural plans for the building are currently being prepared.
-Construction of the building is expected to start in 2019.
+MCHC acquired, at the end of 2014, two additional condominium office units in Citibank Tower which are currently leased out.
+At the end of 2016, MCHC also acquired one floor of office condo units in the JMT Condominium Building which are also currently leased out.
 As of 31 December 2018, the above land and properties are not subject to any mortgages, liens or encumbrances.

-ITEM 3.
 LEGAL PROCEEDINGS